 During surgery, technologists pass instruments and other sterile supplies to surgeons.
 They hold retractors, cut sutures, and help count sponges, needles, supplies, and instruments.
 Surgical technologists help prepare, care for, and dispose of specimens taken for laboratory analysis and may help apply dressings.
 Some operate sterilizers, lights, or suction machines, and help operate diagnostic equipment.
 Technologists may also clean and/or restock the operating room.

 Most surgical technologists are employed by hospitals, mainly in operating and delivery rooms.
 A few, known as private scrubs, are employed directly by surgeons who have special surgical teams like those for liver transplants.

 Surgical technologists usually work a regular 40-hour week, although they may be on call or work nights, weekends, and holidays on a rotating basis.

-Employment of surgical technologists is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations.
+Employment of surgical technologists is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
 Advances in medical technology have made surgery safer, and more operations are being done to treat a variety of illnesses and injuries.

 Surgical technologists receive their training in formal programs offered by community and junior colleges, vocational schools, universities, hospitals, and the military.